cap-js/cap-operator-plugin/README.md

     * Runtime deployment
         - app
             - Primary - Primary application domain will be used to generate a wildcard TLS certificate.
-In SAP Gardener managed clusters this is (usually) a subdomain of the cluster domain
+In SAP Gardener managed clusters, this is (usually) a subdomain of the cluster domain
-            - Secondary - Customer specific domains to serve application endpoints (optional)
+            - Secondary - Customer-specific domains to serve application endpoints (optional)
             - IstioIngressGatewayLabels - Labels used to identify the istio ingress-gateway component and its corresponding namespace.
 Usually {“app”:“istio-ingressgateway”,“istio”:“ingressgateway”}
         - btp
-            - GlobalAccountId - SAP BTP Global Account Identifier where services are entitles for the current application
+            - GlobalAccountId - SAP BTP Global Account Identifier where services are entitled for the current application
             - Subdomain - BTP subaccount subdomain
             - TenantId - BTP subaccount Tenant ID
         - [imagePullSecrets](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) - Registry secrets used to pull images of the application components
         - env information inside workloads

     As a developer, you must fill in the design-time deployment information in the `values.yaml` file, which can then be pushed to your repository.
-The plugin will auto-populate some of the values based on your project configuration, but verifying them and manually filling in any missing information is essential.
+The plugin will auto-populate some values based on your project configuration, but verifying them and manually filling in any missing information is essential.
 You can refer to `values.schema.json` file for the structure of the `values.yaml` file.

-    You can utilize a YAML schema validation extension such as [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml), or run the following command to validate your `values.yaml` file.
+    You can utilize a YAML schema validation extension such as [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) or run the following command to validate your `values.yaml` file.
 You can ignore the errors from runtime values as they are not filled in yet.

     ```sh
     helm lint <chart-path>
     ```

 5. After filling all the design-time information in `values.yaml`, run `cds build`.
-The final chart will be generated in the `gen` folder within your project directory.
+The final chart will be generated in your project directory's `gen` folder.

-    >If you have already added the `templates` folder during the initial plugin call using `--with-templates`, then you can skip this step as the helm chart is already complete and you can directly consume it.
+    >If you have already added the `templates` folder during the initial plugin call using `--with-templates`, then you can skip this step as the helm chart is already complete, and you can directly consume it.

-6. Now to deploy the application, you need to create the `runtime-values.yaml` with all the runtime values as mentioned above.
-For that you can make use of the plugin itself.
+6. Now, to deploy the application, you need to create the `runtime-values.yaml` with all the runtime values as mentioned above.
+You can use the plugin itself to do that.

     The plugin requires the following information to generate the `runtime-values.yaml`-

     * Application name (appName) *[Mandatory]*
     * CAP Operator subdomain (capOperatorSubdomain) *[Mandatory]* - In Kyma clusters, CAP Operator subdomain is defaulted to `cap-op`.
-But if you are using your own gardener cluster, then you need to provide the subdomain that you used to install the CAP Operator.
+But if you are using your own gardener cluster, you need to provide the subdomain you used to install the CAP Operator.
-    * Cluster shoot domain (clusterDomain) *[Mandatory]*
+    * Cluster shoot domain (clusterDomain) *[Mandatory]* - Shoot domain of your cluster.
+In Kyma clusters, you can get the shoot domain by running the following command.
         ```sh
         kubectl get gateway -n kyma-system kyma-gateway -o jsonpath='{.spec.servers[0].hosts[0]}'
         ```
-    * Global Account ID (globalAccountId) *[Mandatory]* - Global Account ID to which you are deploying the application to.
+    * Global Account ID (globalAccountId) *[Mandatory]* - SAP BTP Global Account Identifier where services are entitled for the application.
-    * Provider subdomain (providerSubdomain) *[Mandatory]* - Subdomain of the provider subaccount to which you are deploying the application to.
+    * Provider subdomain (providerSubdomain) *[Mandatory]* - Subdomain of the provider subaccount to which you deploy the application.
-    * Tenant ID (tenantId) *[Mandatory]* - Tenant ID of the provider subaccount to which you are deploying the application to.
+    * Tenant ID (tenantId) *[Mandatory]* - Tenant ID of the provider subaccount to which you deploy the application.
-    * HANA Instance ID (hanaInstanceId) *[Optional]* - ID of the HANA instance to which the application is deployed to.
-Only required if there are multiple HANA instances in the subaccount.
+    * HANA Instance ID (hanaInstanceId) *[Optional]* - ID of the HANA instance to which the application is deployed.
+It is only required if there are multiple HANA instances in the subaccount.
-    * Image Pull Secrets (imagePullSecret) *[Optional]* - Kubernetes secret used to pull the application images.
+    * Image Pull Secrets (imagePullSecret) *[Optional]* - Kubernetes secret used to pull the application docker images from a private container image registry or repository.

-    The plugins provides two ways to generate the runtime values file -
+    The plugins provide two ways to generate the runtime values file -

-    * **Interactive Mode** - This mode will ask you for all the runtime values one by one.
+    * **Interactive Mode** - This mode will ask you individually for all the runtime values.
 To use this mode, run the following command:

         ```sh
         npx cap-op-plugin generate-runtime-values
         ```

-    * **File Mode** - Via this mode you can provide all the required runtime values in a yaml file.
+    * **File Mode** - You can provide all the required runtime values in a YAML file using this mode.
 To use this mode, run the following command:

         ```sh
         npx cap-op-plugin generate-runtime-values --with-input-yaml <input-yaml-path>